 There are 3 ways one can pass on his wealth to someone – joint accounts, nomination and Will.
-A lot of people do not know which one is more powerful than other and when to use which one.
-Today lets discuss few points about joint accounts, nominations and will and some scenarios which will make them clear.
-Also below is a good video on Wills in case you want to watch.
+A lot of people do not know which one is more powerful than the other and when to use which one.
+Today let’s discuss a few points about joint accounts, nominations and will and some scenarios which will make them clear.

 1. Not understanding what a joint account means

 If you want to make sure that after your death, your wife operates the account without any problem, then don’t just make her the nominee, better make her a joint account holder in the bank account itself.

 If you choose “either or survivor” mode, she will be able to transact and do things along with you.
 But remember that when you make her a joint owner, she is the owner of 50% part only.
 If something happens to you, she will not automatically get your 50% share.
 It will be divided as per your WILL or will be divided as per succession laws.

 2. Forgetting about old joint holders

 A lot of people have joint accounts with their father, mother, brother etc years back, but now they want to pass on their wealth to their children/wife on their death, so they put their names in the nominee and also write a WILL (for full proof documentation), but once they die, the nomination and WILL be of no use, because there is still a joint account holder and their share cant be touched.
 So better change the joint account holder if you wish to pass on that part to someone else in the family.

 3. Not changing Old nominations and WILL